GayathriMuralidharan/Internsavy/README.md

 # Data Science Internship - InternSavy

 ## Project Overview
-This project is a culmination of the Data Analytics internship at InternSavy.
+This project is a culmination of the Data Science internship at InternSavy.
 The internship provided hands-on experience with essential data analysis tools and methodologies.
 The focus was on applying theoretical knowledge to real-world data through tasks.

 ## Projects
 1. Customer Segmentation Analysis